So you have some copyrighted material you might need permission to use. Let's go through the questions you should ask before starting:

 5. If this is the work you want to use, can you determine who owns the copyright?

-If you aren't sure the answer to any of these questions, just ask the Copyright Compliance Officer for guidance.
+If you aren't sure the answer to any of these questions, just ask the Copyright Resource Officer for guidance.

 Once you've answered these questions fully, and you still want to use the material you have found, then it's time to get permission.